Contrast

 Let's cover some high-level statistics about the webinar market:

-4. The global webinar and virtual event market will reach $4.4B in 2025
+4. The global webinar and virtual event market will hit $1 trillion by 2032

 5. 77% of webinar revenue comes from North America